visual-layer/visuallayer/README.md

 The sanitized version of a dataset is prefixed with `vl-` to differentiate it from the original dataset.

-> **Note**: If you'd like to use our cloud tool on your own dataset and discover issues with it, [sign up](https://app.visual-layer.com/) to use our cloud platform for free.

 <!-- | Dataset Name    | Total Images  | Total Issues (%) | Total Issues (Count) | Duplicates (%) | Duplicates (Count) | Outliers (%) | Outliers (Count) | Blur (%) | Blur (Count) | Dark (%) | Dark (Count) | Bright (%) | Bright (Count) | Mislabels (%) | Mislabels (Count) | Leakage (%) | Leakage (Count) |